Contributing

 3. Please ensure that types are correct according to mypy.

-4. All submitted code should conform to PEP8 and black.
+4. All submitted code should conform to PEP8 and ruff.

 Commit Message Format